orsonteodoro/oiledmachine-overlay/OVERLAY_COMPARISON.md

 | Quality sought for package inclusion | Actively maintained projects              | Ebuild forks to correct [2] issues or new package additions from awesome lists, hidden gems on GitHub, etc. |

 * [1] https://wiki.gentoo.org/wiki/Project:Council/AI_policy
-* [2] Sample list of issues or fixes with for ebuilds encountered:
+* [2] Security, performance, and dependency resolution are commonly broad categories for reasons for forking.
+Forking is undesired but necessary for needs.
+The overlay desires to eliminate forks but will stay until addressed.
+A sample list of issues or fixes for ebuilds encountered reiterated in detail:
-- Possibly inconsistent data semantics
+- Concern about possibly inconsistent data semantics that may lead to incompatibility or JIT RCE because of lax version constraints (e.g. rocm ebuilds and dependents)
-- Missing LTS support (e.g. multislot)
+- Missing LTS support (e.g. multislot nodejs ebuilds)
-- Missing x86-64 ISA Level 1 support
+- Missing x86-64 ISA Level 1 support (e.g. blender ebuild)
-- Hardening flags coverage inconsistencies between internal vendored packages and system packages used for web browsers
+- Hardening flags coverage inconsistencies between internal vendored packages and system packages used for web browsers (e.g. -fno-delete-null-pointer-checks, -ftrivial-auto-var-init=zero, etc.)
-- Outdated *DEPENDs section which the system packages that are older than vendored secure packages which should be a fatal error but is not
+- Outdated *DEPENDs section which the system packages that are older than vendored secure packages which should be a fatal error but is not (e.g. Firefox fatal versus Chromium not fatal in build scripts, defense by depth)
-- Resolving multiple versions pulled issue
+- Resolving multiple versions pulled issue (e.g. abseil-cpp, grpc, protobuf ebuilds)
-- Resolving the GLIBCXX versioned symbols issue once and for all
+- Resolving the GLIBCXX versioned symbols issue once and for all C++ programs touched
-- Resolving unpatched vulnerabilies with version bumps
+- Resolving unpatched vulnerabilies with version bumps (e.g. gstreamer)
 - Version bumps to resolve minimum required version
-- Missing features found in well known counterparts, possibly politicalization by banning big tech contributions or FUD components which not given a chance to use them hurt learning or building rapport which is anti-utilitarian, denying features that upstream developed and promotes outstandingly.  (e.g. C# and mobile support in Godot.
-The end user doesn't care but the distro packager or team are too political.)
+- Missing features found in well known counterparts, possibly politicalization by banning big tech contributions or FUD components which not given a chance to use them hurt learning or building rapport which is anti-utilitarian, denying features that upstream developed and promotes outstandingly.
+Typically, the end user doesn't care but the distro packager or team are too political.  (e.g. C# and mobile support in Godot.)
-- Insufficient USE flags as a result of disagreement of packaging
+- Insufficient USE flags as a result of disagreement of packaging (e.g. embree ebuild)
-- An observation of a better security configuration which the distro denies you or ignorant about
+- An observation of a better security configuration which the distro denies you or ignorant about (e.g. mimalloc ebuild)
-- Fixing inappropriate security configurations by FAFO users or a package used in the red zone
+- Fixing inappropriate security configurations by FAFO users or a package used in the red zone (e.g. mimalloc ebuild, web dependencies)
+- Resolving performance issues below motion picture FPS caused by FAFO users using the wrong optimization level or USE flag (e.g. dav1d, firefox ebuilds)
+- Forced slow build performance (e.g. ninja-utils.eclass -l flag, webkitgtk ebuild's -Wl,--no-keep-memory time complexity, jumbo build flag off in browsers, chromium ebuild's forced mksnapshot build that doubles build time)